 Fertility is a 5th vital sign for women.
 Any irregularities with your menstrual cycle is an indication of hormonal or metabolic imbalance in the body.
 These imbalances can cause cardiovascular disease, diabetes, digestive disorders, thyroid dysfunction, and more.
 By tracking your fertlity as a measure of your overall health, you can make informed decisions regarding your healthcare.

-How to Eat for Fertility and Hormone Balance
+Eating for Fertility and Hormone Balance

 One of the best ways to explore different ways of eating without dieting and deprivation is to focus on meal planning.
 I recommend PlateJoy, a meal planning app you can personalize to your food preferences and cooking goals.
 PlateJoy offers recipes that span several food theories, such as vegetarian, Paleo, and Whole30, and you can swap in and out as you’d like.
 When you plan your meals, you learn to shop only for what you will actually eat, minimizing food waste and food choices that don’t support your wellness goals.
-If you are looking for a tool to help you organize the recipes you already have, check out Plan to Eat, a social network for meal planning.
+If you are looking for a tool to help you organize the recipes you already have, check out Plan to Eat, a recipe clipper and organizer for meal planning.